GeraldCNelson/biocharWaterConserveWebsite/biochar_app/markdown/help_main.md

 - Zooming or panning on one plot will sync the other.

-- Use the "Download Data" and "Download Plot" menus to export what you see.
+- Use the "Download Data" and "Download Raw and Ratio Plots" menus to export what you see.